skhrg/GradMe/Back End/Curriculum Calculator/readme.md

 #Algorithms
 ##calculateRequired
+Calculates courses required for whatever majors/minors/pre-pro tracks are loaded into the function.
 ##calculateRemaining
+Calculates courses remaining that are required after taking in required classes and classes already taken by the student.
 ##calculateRecommended
 1. Clear any data that is in the recommended vector from a previous configuration of majors
 2. Copy all choiceCourses vectors from the required vector to the recommended vector while keeping track of how often each course appears with the counts map